Image by Tumisu from Pixabay

 Image expliquant la façon de trouver la largeur d'un pot à bonsaï selon la hauteur de l'arbre

-Image par Ilona Ilyés de Pixabay Photo montage – CSCeramique
+Image by Ilona Ilyés from Pixabay Photo montage – CSCeramique

 Divide 35 by three to obtain 11.66.
 Multiplying this result by two gives 23.33.
 Consequently, the recommended length for your pot would be around 23 cm (35/3 = 11.66, 11.66 * 2 = 23.33).
 In short, for simplicity's sake, choose a pot whose length is about 2/3 of your bonsai's total height.